tomgross/pcloud/README.rst

 Features
 ========

-- Can be used as a library
+- Can be used as a library for accessing pCloud Features exposed by the officiall pCloud API
-- Provides a PyFileSystem implementation

 Examples
 ========